lazaratan/lazaratan.github.io/_pages/about.md

 invited_talks: true
 ---

- I am a Ph.D.
-Candidate at the <a href='https://www.utoronto.ca/'>University of Toronto</a> in <a href='https://www.ece.utoronto.ca/'>The Department of Electrical & Computer Engineering</a> and the <a href='https://vectorinstitute.ai/'>Vector Institute</a>.

-I am a member of the <a href='https://psi.toronto.edu/'>Probabilistic and Statistical Inference Group</a> supervised by <a href='https://psi.toronto.edu/~frey/'>Brendan Frey</a> and co-supervised by <a href='https://wanglab.ai/people.html'>Bo Wang</a>.
-Previously, I was a research intern at <a href='https://www.recursion.com/'>Recursion Pharmaceuticals</a> / <a href='https://www.valencelabs.com/'>Valence Labs</a>, <a href='https://www.deepgenomics.com/'>Deep Genomics</a>, and <a href='https://mila.quebec/en/'>Mila - Quebec AI Institute</a>.
+# Atanackovic Lab

-My research focuses on developing machine learning methods for understanding and modelling natural (physical) systems from data, with a particular focus on cellular and molecular biology.
-My interests include generative modelling (flows and diffusion), deep learning, causality, single-cell biology, and recently, proteins & molecules.
+Welcome to the **Atanackovic Lab** at the University of Toronto!
+We are a research group focused on developing cutting-edge machine learning methods for understanding and modeling natural (physical) systems from data, with a particular emphasis on cellular and molecular biology.

+Our research spans generative modeling (flows and diffusion), deep learning, causality, single-cell biology, and protein & molecule analysis.
+We combine theoretical advances with practical applications to push the boundaries of what's possible in computational biology and AI.

+**Interested in joining our lab?** Check out our [Research](/research/) areas and learn how to [Join Us](/join-us/) for exciting opportunities at the intersection of machine learning and biology.

-Feel free to contact me for collaborations or if you have any questions about my work!
+Feel free to [contact us](/about/) for collaborations or if you have any questions about our work!